-Range: E1 CRM Entity

-Superproperty of:E31 Document.
-P70 documents (is documented in): E1 CRM Entity

-E32 Authority Document.
-P71 lists (is listed in): E55 Type

-E73 Information Object.
+Domain: Range: E73 Information Object E1 CRM Entity U f:E31 Document.
+P70 documents (is documented in): E1 CRM Entity E32 Authority Document.
+P71 lists (is listed in): E55 Type E73 Information Object.
 P129 is about (is subject of): E1 CRM Entity E36 Visual Item.
-P138 represents (has representation): E1 CRM Entity

-Scope note: An E73 Information Object may refer to any other E1 CRM Entity.
+P138 represents (has representation): E1 CRM Entity Quantification: many to many (0,n:0,n) Scope note: An E73 Information Object may refer to any other E1 CRM Entity.
 This property documents that an E73 Information Object makes a statement about an instance of an E1 CRM Entity.
 P67refers to (is referred to by) has the P67.1 has type link to an instance of E55 Type.
 This is intended to allow a more detailed description of the type of reference.
-This differs from P129 is about (is subject of), which describes the primary subject or subjects of the E73 Information Object.
+This differs from P129 is about (is subject of) , which describes the primary subject or subjects of the E73 Information Object.
+Examples:

-• the eBay auction listing for 4 July 2002 (E73) refers to silver cup 232 (E22) has type auction listing (E55)
+the eBay auction listing for 4 July 2002 (E73) refers to silver cup 232 (E22) has type auction listing (E55)